 The Mission Point Hotel on Mackinac Island

-Day 1: Meet the group in Traverse City, Michigan, then shuttle to the start of our cycling adventure in Gaylord, Michigan.
+Day 1: Meet the group in Traverse City, Michigan, then shuttle to the start of our cycling adventure in Wolverine, Michigan.
 From here, we will hop on our bikes and ride north to Mackinaw City.
-Pedaling along the North Central State Trail, you will travel nearly 60 miles of downhill, car-free riding.
+Pedaling along the North Central State Trail, you will travel nearly 45 miles of downhill, car-free riding.
 There’s really not a better way to begin our Michigan Bicycle Tour!
 Upon arrival in Mackinaw City, we will have some time to explore before ferrying over to Mackinac (pronounced ‘mack-in-awe’) Island.
+Please note: this trail surface is a hard-packed crushed limestone surface.

 Day 3: To say ‘hello’, one must start by saying ‘goodbye’ .. so we bid farewell to Mackinac Island today.
 After a ferry ride back to Mackinaw City, we will hop on our bike saddles and pedal along the shoreline of Lake Michigan to Petosky, Michigan.
-Riding on quiet country roads along the shore, we will ride through Wilderness State Park where you have the opportunity to take a break from those bike saddles once again to stretch your legs on a short nature hike.
-We will also ride past Pond Hill Farm, where we recommend stopping for a drink, or two.
-They have a vineyard and a brewery on site!
+Riding on quiet country roads along the shore, we will ride through the famous tree tunnel where you have the opportunity to take a break from those bike saddles once again to stretch your legs with beautiful views.
+You will ride directly to your lodging in Petoskey.

 Day 5: Pedal right out of last night’s lodging, and head for Sleeping Bear Dunes.
 You will be riding around the Sleeping Bear Dunes National Lakeshore today.
 Shaped by glaciers thousands of years ago, this narrow lakeshore area offers 35 miles of Lake Michigan shoreline and a few inland lakes and streams to explore as well as the dune area.
 Standing roughly 400 feet above Lake Michigan, you will have the opportunity to try the “Dune Climb” if you’re up for it.

 Day 6: Today you will be riding south out of Glen Arbor to Beulah.
 Riding along the shoreline of Lake Michigan, your ride today will include three different trails: The Sleeping Bear Dunes Heritage Trail, the Betsie Valley Trailway & The MI Northern Railway Trail.
-We will also have time to tour another lighthouse today, the Point Betsie Lighthouse.
+You will have time to stop at the Point Betsie Lighthouse today.
 We will enjoy a final lunch together, before shuttling back to Traverse City for our final departures.

 5 Breakfasts | 5 Lunches | 2 Dinners